andrewcparnell/Bchron/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There was one NOTE produced by devtools::release.
 This is due to the website radiocarbon.org currently being down which hosts some of the data sets.
-I'm told this will be back up again shortly (perhaps even by the time you check this package)
+I'm told this will be back up again shortly (perhaps even by the time you check this package).

+There was one NOTE produced by Rhub concerning mis-spelled words in the DESCRIPTION which were not mis-spelled.

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of Bchron (ArchaeoChron, deltar, Bclim) and all installed fine.
+I have also run R CMD check on the 4 downstream dependencies of Bchron (ArchaeoChron, deltar, Bclim, c14bazAAR) and all installed fine.

 Many thanks for your continuing important work with R,